Lolindhir/PnP/docs/assets/rules/classes/Fighter.md

 ### Level 4: Ability Score Improvement
 You gain three feats of your choice, for which you qualify.
-Taking the Ability Score Improvement feat is recommend at least two times, until you maxed out your primary ability score.
+You have to take the Ability Score Improvement feat at least once (two times is recommended).
 You gain this feature again at Fighter levels 6, 8, 12, 14, and 16.